CHOLINE Overview Information

 CHOLINE Side Effects & Safety

 Choline is LIKELY SAFE for most adults when taken by mouth or given intravenously (by IV) in appropriate amounts.

-Taking high doses of choline by mouth is POSSIBLY UNSAFE for adults and children.
+Taking high doses of choline by mouth is POSSIBLY UNSAFE for adults.
 Doses over the Daily Upper Intake Levels (see dosage section below) are more likely to cause side effects such as sweating, a fishy body odor, gastrointestinal distress, diarrhea, and vomiting.

 There is some concern that increasing dietary choline intake might increase the risk of cancer of the colon and rectum.
 One study found that women eating a diet that contains a lot of choline have an increased the risk of colon cancer.
 However, more research is still needed to determine the effects of diet on colon cancer.